Programme

 When he became part of the leadership of the Uniting Presbyterian Church, he was appointed a member of the WCC Central Committee and was also appointed to the Board of the Council for World Mission.
 He also served on the National Executive Committee of the South African Council of Churches for several years and was the first President of the World Communion of Reformed Churches from 2010 to 2017.

-Comment to the keynote is given by bishop Teemu Laajasalo from the Evangelical Lutheran Church of Finland.
+Comment to the keynote is given by Bishop Dr. Teemu Laajasalo from the Evangelical Lutheran Church of Finland.

 Panel: Mission in changing landscapes